slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"Always take sides: neutrality helps the oppressor, never the victim.
 Silence encourages the tormentor never the tormented."
 -- Elie Wiesel [1928]*

-> *"There's no greater indictment of judges than the fact that honest people are afraid to go into court, while criminals swagger out its revolving doors."
+> *"There’s no greater indictment of judges than the fact that honest people are afraid to go into court, while criminals swagger out its revolving doors."
 -- Thomas Sowell [1930]*

 > *"Evil preaches tolerance until it is dominant, then it tries to silence good."